-M&T is an annual print magazine celebrating the preservation, research, and recreation of historic furniture.
-Issue One launched last year and Issue Two have been very well received since it's launch this January.
+M&T is a biannual print magazine celebrating the preservation, research, and recreation of historic furniture.
+To sign up for a yearly subscription (2 issues), visit our subscription page.
+We are now shipping out Issue Three to readers.
 Hear our case for hand-tool-only furniture making at this podcast.

 A MERGE OF PERSPECTIVES